nihalnijuv496-wq/3-Body-Problem-Simulation/README.md

 # N-Body Gravitational Simulator

 A JavaFX desktop simulation of the classical N-body gravitational problem.
-Currently, place 3 bodies on a grid, configure their physical properties, and watch them interact under Newtonian gravity using Velocity Verlet integration.
+Place 3 bodies on a grid, configure their physical properties, and watch them interact under Newtonian gravity using Velocity Verlet integration.

 ---